 Glashütte Limburg Rectangular Wall Lamp

-Materials: Rectangular aluminium wall or ceiling mount.
-Rectangular/beam shaped pressed glass with a diamond design.
+Materials: Rectangular aluminium base, wall mount.
+Rectangular beam shaped embossed pressed glass lampshade with a diamond design.
+Porcelain E27 socket.

 Height: 19 cm / 7.48”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s, 1980s.

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

 Other versions: This Glashütte Limburg rectangular wall lamp or flush mount was made in several forms and sizes, all with a diamond shaped glass design.
 Produced for a very long time.
 Also made with a brass wall/ceiling mount in the “antique” style.
 These lamps are used as wall lamps and as flush mounts.
 You can find this one and another one below in a catalogue picture from 1979.

 Three months after the end of the Second World War in August 1945, graduate engineer Dr. Walter Heinrich submitted his first plans for setting up a glass-works to the American military authorities in Limburg an der Lahn in Germany.
 Approval for building the factory was issued rapidly because the country urgently needed all types of glass.
 As a result, the ground was broken for Glashütte Limburg as early as 28 September 1945.